 Jeff K Bio

 I'm currently the Afternoon Host on Classic Rocker Lonestar 92.5, as well as Production Director for iHeartMedia Dallas.
 I’m the Public Address Announcer for the Dallas Stars Hockey Club.
 I’ve been with the Stars since 2005, first as Music Director, then In-Game Host, and now PA.
-I'm also the In-Stadium Host for the Dallas Cowboys.
+I'm also the newly appointed PA Announcer for the Dallas Cowboys.
 Prior to this season I handled In-Stadium Host duties.
 2019 marks my eight season with America's Team.

 Tracing the history of nearly three decades in the business, lets start from the most recent and work our way back.
 From 2007 to 2014 I worked on-air weekends at KDGE 102.1 The Edge, where I was the host of Old School Edge, as well as acting Production Manager for Clear Channel / iHeartMedia Dallas.
 From 1998 - 2006 I was fortunate to be a part of the Programming team for Susquehanna Radio Dallas at the 93.3 frequency.
 From The Zone to Merge Radio to The Bone, it was a wild and wonderful ride.
 Merge Radio may have been my favorite station of the three.
 From 2000 to 2002 I was Midday Host and Multimedia Director for the Adult-Alternative station (great format) responsible for merging radio with the internet as one full service pop-culture portal where people would come for music, news, entertainment and more.
 Talk about an idea that was ahead of it's time?
 Merge Radio also provided the perfect outlet for my ever present interest in electronic music.
 Having seen it work in LA I felt electronica needed an outlet on DFW radio so I created a specialty show called subMERGE, exposing incredibly talented artists like Massive Attack, Morcheeba, DJ Shadow, Air, Groove Armada, and others.